Conqu3red/parsergen/README.md

 ```
 expr  :  expr PLUS term
 ```
-and when attempting to process this rule it will fall into an infinite loop.
+When attempting to process this rule it will fall into an infinite loop.
 There are different ways to solve this problem, my solution is below:
 ```
 expr  :  term (PLUS term)*